-Set forth below is a history of Pledged Revenues for the fiscal years ended June 30, 2003 through June 30, 2008 and an estimate of Pledged Revenues for the fiscal years ended June 30, 2009 through June 30, 2013.
-The estimates for State revenues are based on Department estimates as of August 2009.
-The estimate for Federal Funds for fiscal year 2009 is based upon the limited obligation amounts given to the Department pursuant to SAFETEA-LU for the authorization period from 2005 through 2009.
-Federal funds for fiscal years subsequent to fiscal year 2009 are based upon the figure for fiscal year 2009.
+Set forth below is a history of Pledged Revenues for the fiscal years ended June 30, 2000 through June 30, 2009 (audited), and an estimate of Pledged Revenues for the fiscal years ended June 30, 2010 through June 30, 2014.
+The summary itself is unaudited.
+The estimates are based on Department estimates as of January 2010.
 Such estimates are based on certain assumptions that may not be realized.
 Recent changes in the economy have led to fluctuations in energy prices, including dramatic increases and decreases, throughout the nation.
 In addition, an economic slowdown could reduce the overall demand for the fuels subject to the taxes described above and otherwise negatively impact the collection of the other taxes described herein.
 This may have the effect of reducing the amount of State Revenues and Federal Revenues described above that will be received by the Department.
-See "SPECIAL FACTORS RELATING TO THE SERIES 2009A BONDS" and "FORWARD-LOOKING STATEMENTS."
+See "SPECIAL FACTORS RELATING TO THE SERIES 2010A BONDS" and "FORWARD-LOOKING STATEMENTS."